AadhilKassim/Cpp/README.md

 ## Day10
 Tried out string in C++, will go into more detail some other day.
 Next is functions of C++.
 Tried out some basic format of creating functions.

+## Day11
+Day 11 had some serious build issues when trying to compile multiple files on g++ and gcc compilers.
+Writing this on the 12th day.
+Created a header file tried out how it works.